 Volunteer opportunities will be made available to families via an email sign up.
 Additional opportunities will be sent via email during the course of the year.
+Please know that chaperoning field trips is not considered volunteering and will not count towards volunteer hours.
 No family member may volunteer (including chaperones for trips) unless he/she has a completed a yearly volunteer training provided by the school, and submitted a copy of his/her driver's license to the front office, who will run the volunteer's name through the US Department of Justice National Sex Offender Public Website, as well as the judiciary search for volunteer's state of residence.
 This policy is for the protection and safety of our students.